 Even when we are constantly surrounded by social media that makes us feel we’re not seizing every moment of every day, we can seize the opportunity to secure our financial futures.
 You can start by meeting with a financial professional who can help help you set up a plan to save for retirement.
-Meanwhile, check out our Financial Freedom StudioSM for fundamental information that can help put you on track toward financial security right now.

-1. Allianz Life Insurance Company of North America, "Generations Ahead", November, 2017
+1. "Generations Ahead", Allianz Life Insurance Company of North America, November, 2017